Table Of Contents

 I almost never paint things out in photos like this, but in this next shot there was a blue plastic bucket right in the lower left side of the frame that I removed.
 This will sometimes disqualify you from a lot of NatGeo type photo contests.
 A way around that is to just make the image black and white to neutralize the blue.
 But in this case, fire and smoke really likes to be in color, and a bright blue bucket in this shot would have made it unusable.
 You can actually see I left it in the first few shots of this article.

 In this shot below I couldn’t remove the bucket because it was cutting into the woman’s foot and here it was too complicated of a paint job.
 You can see how it kills the mood a little by making the shot feel modern.
 However, the flames are so intense in this shot that it pulls all your attention and you almost don’t notice the bucket.

 Sharpening & Grain

 I didn’t add any sharpness to these shots.
-Most lenses and cameras today are sharp enough where you don’t really need to mess with it.
-Some types of photography require it like landscapes, but I wanted these photos to feel classic and adding extra sharpness wasn’t necessary.
+Most lenses and cameras today are sharp enough that you don’t really need to mess with it.
+Some types of photography require it like landscapes, but I wanted these photos to feel classic, and adding extra sharpness wasn’t necessary.

 The final step to all these shots was to apply a little grain.